ci-for-research/example-python-monte-carlo-pi/README.rst

 3. install the library from the root folder:
     ``pip install -e .``
 4. run the command line interface like:
-    ``run_simulation -n 1000``
+    ``compute_pi -n 1000``
-The previous command will estimate π using a 1000 points.
+The previous command will estimate π using 1000 random points.

 Contributing
 ************